jcs-instructor/mobtimer/epics.md

 <details><summary>rethink mobtimer-api</summary><blockquote>

-- [ ] separate into different repos? see [Multi-Repo Proposal](./proposal-multiple-repos.md)
+- [ ] Discuss: separate into different repos? see [Multi-Repo Proposal](./proposal-multiple-repos.md)
-- [ ] refactor mobtimerclient to take a socket
+- [ ] refactor mobtimerclient to use socket injection
 - [ ] solve websocket error
 - [ ] make npmjs package more like other packages
 - [ ] change to d.ts, create type library